luxedo/jekyll-theme-potato-hacker/README.md

 ## License

-The theme is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).
+The theme is available as open source under the terms of the [GPL-3.0 License](https://www.gnu.org/licenses/gpl-3.0.en.html).